My OCD the Story of Renata Entrepreneur

 My OCD is germ contamination.
 My impulse is not to touch unsanitized objects and my compulsion is to clean and disinfect whatever I am in contact with.

 I have now opted out of socializing, it’s embarrassing to wear latex gloves in public.
-There is a stigma attached to people that behave differently from the rest of the batteries in the matrix.
+There is a stigma attached to people who behave differently from the rest of the batteries in the matrix.
 The chances of being judged or ridiculed are too much for me to bear.

 I prefer to live behind a computer screen than interact with the outside world.